Skip to main content

 iOS Show/Hide Apps

-This section allows you to configure either a blacklist of apps to remove off the device (including pre-installed system apps), or a whitelist, which will block all apps that aren’t explicitly detailed in this payload.
+This section allows you to configure either blocking the apps to remove off the device (including pre-installed system apps), or a allowing them, which will block all apps that aren’t explicitly detailed in this payload.
 Using this in conjunction with restrictions locking out the app store ensures students only access apps you approve of and configure in Systems Manager, without necessarily being constrained to just a single app.

 Other Useful Settings